-The parks provide for a modern amenity, such as pavilions, picnic tables, environmental education facility, and restrooms.
+The parks provide for modern amenities, such as pavilions, picnic tables, an environmental education facility, and restrooms.
 The recreational uses at the parks include bicycling, inline skating, boating, fishing, birding, and hiking.
 The equestrian areas provide for a passive, resource-based outdoor experience with camping, horseback riding, fishing, hunting, and hiking opportunities in a natural setting.

 The Preserve is accessible from a variety of locations.
-Each park, other than Flatwoods, has one access location.
+Every park other than Flatwoods, has one access location.
 Flatwoods has two access locations, one on Bruce B Downs and one on Morris Bridge Road.
 The equestrian areas have one access area.
 Access to the Washburn site requires a SUA or camping reservation.
-These access points (Table 5) generally provide for limited vehicle access into the property.
-The Preserve is open to the public during daylight hours only.
-Vehicular access and nighttime use of the property is limited to users holding special permits for camping and other activities, as issued by the District.
+These access points (Table 6) generally provide for limited vehicle access into the property.
+The Preserve is open to the public during daylight hours only, and vehicular access and nighttime use of the property is limited to users holding special permits issued by the District for camping and other activities.